Frequently Asked Questions

-An advising hold is placed on your record each semester by Mathematical & Computer Sciences.
+An advising hold is placed on your record each semester by the department.
 About 3 weeks prior to the start of registration, an e-mail will be sent to you reminding you to make an appointment with your advisor.
 Sign-up sheets for appointments are posted outside your advisor's office.
 After the appointment, he/she will sign off on your schedule and hand you your advising file.
 Drop it off at the Math Office.
 If no one is there, slide it under the door.
 The department's administrative assistant will remove your hold so that you can register for next semester's classes.
 Do not wait to schedule an appointment with your advisor.

 What should I bring with me to my advising appointment?

-Always bring a recent copy of your AR.
+Always bring a recent copy of your AAR.
 Your first advising appointment will be the longest as a tentative undergraduate plan for your math major courses will be devised.
 A copy of the plan will be given to you with the original staying in your advising file.
 Remember that advising appointments are excellent opportunities to bring up any questions or concerns that you may have.